 Most commercial or store-bought sauces made from eggs are safe because they are pasteurized (source: FDA).
 However, you might want to double-check this by reading the packaging or doing your research.

-For carbonara, most sauces sold on the market do not contain eggs and instead are made with cream, which is also pasteurized.
+For carbonara, most creamy sauces sold on the market do not contain eggs and instead are made with heavy cream, which is also pasteurized.

 Here are some popular pregnancy-safe ones:

 - Gino Angelini Pasta Sauce